-A standardized exposure data schema will enable reporting and monitoring of exposure under different categories.
-Establishing the important categories for exposure segmentation is a key objective of the consultation.
-In the London market, Lloyd's Managing Agents are now being required to report their aggregate cyber exposures explicitly.
-This schema is intended to help with this process.
-Other markets have similar needs to monitor and report on cyber exposure.
+A standardized exposure data schema enables reporting and monitoring of exposure under different categories.
+Establishing categories for exposure segmentation is a key objective of this schema design.
+Several markets have recently identified the need to adopt cyber exposure reporting standards, including the London market, (Lloyd's Market Association), U.S. rating agency guidelines, Reinsurance Association of America, Chief Risk Officers Forum, and others.
+This schema is intended to help with these processes.